 |Leanne Good||Cultural historical geography; early medieval political organization in western and central Europe.|

 |Kristina Markman||History, UCLA

 Medieval east-central Europe, Baltics, and Rus', Northern Crusades, chronicles, cross-cultural interaction and representation

 Dante; intersection of medieval medicine, science, and literature.

 |Emily C. Runde||Text Manuscripts Specialist, Les Enluminures

 Medieval English literature, medieval manuscripts, theories and pedagogies of reading in the vernacular, book history.

 |Ryan Schwarzrock||Medieval Iberia, Islam and Christianity, twelfth-century burgher revolts, medieval history writing, cartulary-chronicles.|

-Medieval and Renaissance English Literature; Iberian Literature; History of the Book & Manuscript Studies; Literature of the Hundred Years War; Travel Literature.
+Medieval and Renaissance English literature; Iberian literature; history of the book and manuscript studies; literature of the Hundred Years War; travel literature.